tvadhisti/books-for-all/README.md

 BooksForAll will implement role-based access control with the following user roles:

 Registered User: Users with personal accounts.
 They can create wishlists, manage collections, and receive personalized recommendations.

-Moderator/Administrator: Users responsible for content moderation and administration.
-They have privileges to manage user accounts and book listings.
-CRUD